Image Hijacks: Adversarial Images can Control Generative Models at Runtime: Introduction

 The field of adversarial robustness offers no easy way to eliminate this class of attacks.
 Despite hundreds of papers trying to patch adversarial examples in computer vision, progress has been slow.
 According to RobustBench \citep{croce2020robustbench}, the state-of-the-art robust accuracy on CIFAR-10 under an $\ell_\infty$ perturbation constraint of $8/255$ grew from 65.88\% in Oct 2020 \citep{gowal2020uncovering} to 70.69\% in Aug 2023 \citep{wang2023better}, a gain of only 4.81\%.
 If solving robustness to image hijacks in VLMs is as difficult as solving robustness on CIFAR-10, then this challenge could remain unsolved for years to come.

-Our contributions can be summarised as follows: \begin{enumerate} \item We introduce the concept of \vocab{image hijacks} -- adversarial images that control the behaviour of VLMs at inference time -- and introduce the general \vocab{Behaviour Matching} algorithm for training image hijacks that \emph{exhibit transferability to held-out user inputs} (Section~\ref{sec:behaviour_matching}).
-From this, we derive \vocab{Prompt Matching} (Section~\ref{sec:prompt_matching}), a method to train hijacks matching the behaviour of an arbitrary text prompt (e.g. `the Eiffel Tower is now located in Rome') using a generic dataset \emph{unrelated to our choice of prompt}. \item Inspired by potential misuse scenarios, we craft four different types of image hijack: the \vocab{specific string attack} \citep{bagdasaryan2023ab,schlarmann2023adversarial}, forces a VLM to generate an arbitrary string of the adversary’s choice; the \vocab{jailbreak attack} \citep{qi2023visual} bypasses a VLM's safety training, forcing it to comply with harmful instructions; the \vocab{leak-context attack} forces a VLM to repeat its input context wrapped in an API call; and the \vocab{disinformation attack} forces a VLM to believe false information.
-(Section~\ref{sec:case_study}). \item We systematically evaluate the performance of these image hijacks under $\ell_\infty$-norm and patch constraints, and find that \emph{state-of-the-art text based adversaries are outperformed by image hijacks}.
-(Section~\ref{sec:experiments-and-results}). \item Using \vocab{Ensembled Behaviour Matching}, we are able to create a single image hijack that can be used to attack multiple models, suggesting the possibility of future attacks that transfer across models.
+Our contributions can be summarised as follows: \begin{enumerate}[noitemsep] \item We introduce the concept of \vocab{image hijacks} -- adversarial images that control the behaviour of VLMs at inference time -- and introduce the general \vocab{Behaviour Matching} algorithm for training image hijacks that \emph{exhibit transferability to held-out user inputs} (Section~\ref{sec:behaviour_matching}).
+From this, we derive \vocab{Prompt Matching} (Section~\ref{sec:prompt_matching}), a method to train hijacks matching the behaviour of an arbitrary text prompt (e.g. `the Eiffel Tower is now located in Rome') using a generic dataset \emph{unrelated to our choice of prompt}. \item Inspired by potential misuse scenarios, we craft four different types of image hijacks: the \vocab{specific string attack} \citep{bagdasaryan2023ab,schlarmann2023adversarial}, forces a VLM to generate an arbitrary string of the adversary’s choice; the \vocab{jailbreak attack} \citep{qi2023visual} bypasses a VLM's safety training, forcing it to comply with harmful instructions; the \vocab{leak-context attack}, forces a VLM to repeat its input context wrapped in an API call; the \vocab{disinformation attack}, forces a VLM to believe false information.
+(Section~\ref{sec:case_study}). \item We systematically evaluate the performance of these image hijacks under $\ell_\infty$-norm and patch constraints, and find that \emph{state-of-the-art text based adversaries underperform image hijacks}.
+(Section~\ref{sec:experiments-and-results}). \item Using \vocab{Ensembled Behaviour Matching}, we are able to create single image hijacks that affect multiple models, suggesting the possibility for future model transfer of attacks.
 (Section \ref{sec:model-transfer}). \end{enumerate}